SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 As she levitates books at me, I notice a book with an old-timey castle on the front of it.
 I get inspired and build the castle out of the books Twilight is floating me.

-Eventually she turns back to me and notices the castle, causing her mouth to hand open in shock.
+Eventually she turns back to me and notices the castle, causing her mouth to hang open in shock.
 "Didn't think I got down that many books…"

 I lower the functioning book drawbridge.
 "It's okay, come on in!"